jialiang/ShitCompressor/README.md

 ## Which Version to Download?

+### For Release 1.1.4 onwards:

+Only 1 self-contained x64-Windows binary is provided.

+### For Release 1.1.3 and below:

 **Self-Contained** - Larger download (~67MB) and uncompressed size (~173MB), portable since everything you need are bundled together.

 **Framework Dependent** - Smaller download (~13MB) and uncompressed size (~36MB), but requires the [.NET 5.0 Runtime](https://dotnet.microsoft.com/download/dotnet/current/runtime) to be installed on your computer to work.